 - Keep Circulating the Tapes: Debt hasn't been rerun since it ended in 1998.

 - Screwed by the Network: Despite pulling in respectable numbers, Debt was cancelled after two seasons.
 The reason?
 The show was skewing too heavily toward the male demographic for a network with the tagline "Television for Women".

 - What Could Have Been: Rumors floated around during the run about possibly moving it into syndication or even the broadcast network schedules (as it was produced by Disney/ABC's syndication division, then known as Buena Vista TV; they also held half a stake in Lifetime, and still do, albeit now under A&E's auspices), with an increased prize budget (up to and including a grand prize of a contestant's entire mortgage being paid off).
-Nothing ever materialized.
+Outside of a few test reruns on local stations, nothing ever materialized.
 (Consider that one year after Debt got canned, ABC premiered the total opposite of this show, Who Wants to Be a Millionaire?; if Debt had gone on ABC, it would've been a interesting matchup.)